MRE-Code-Hub/Image-based-velocimetry-toolbox/README.md

 ----------------------------------------
 The majority of image-based velocity measurements in laboratory air-water flows was taken from a sidewall perspective, implying that flow information could only be estimated next to the inside wall (boundary layer).
 Further, there is no common accepted post-hoc methodology for uncertainty analyses of optical flow techniques in aerated flows.
 Comparison of time-averaged optical flow velocities with phase-detection probe measurements indicated that the optical flow method gives accurate results for void fractions C < 0.5 (Zhang and Chanson 2017, [DOI](https://doi.org/10.1016/j.expthermflusci.2017.09.010); Kramer and Chanson 2018, [DOI](https://doi.org/10.1016/j.expthermflusci.2018.12.002)).

 It is known that the Farnebäck algorithm is capable to detect the turbulent movement of synthetic particle images, as shown in Bung and Valero (2017, [handle](http://hdl.handle.net/2268/214198)).
 In comparison to synthetic images, real air-water flow sequences are subject to image noise and a validation of turbulent fluctuations must to be established.
+It is not sure how well the technique performes in unsteady flows.

 5 Contact